 Ratio Guidelines

-Raw meaty bones are an excellent source of calcium, however it is important to know the bone amount will vary from one RMB to the next.
-Calculating the amount of raw meaty bones a dog or cat needs in their daily meal can be accomplished by calculating daily edible bone recommendations and dividing this value by the bone percentage of the RMB.
+Raw meaty bones are an excellent source of calcium.
+However, it is important to know that the amount of actual edible bone will vary from one RMB to the next.
+Calculating the amount of raw meaty bones a pet needs in their daily meal can be accomplished by calculating the daily edible bone recommendations and dividing this value by the bone percentage of the chosen RMB.

-The amount of edible bone is the same in all RMB whether they are whole are ground.
-If RMBs are not included in a raw diet, it is important to include an alternative calcium source such as a calcium carbonate or bone meal supplement to ensure the diet provides recommended allowances for calcium.
+The amount of edible bone is the same whether an RMB is whole or ground.
+If RMBs are not included in a raw diet, it is important to include an alternative calcium source.
+This can included calcium carbonate or a bone meal supplement to ensure that the diet provides the recommended allowances for calcium.